 Details play an important role in decisions.
 Therefore, you should learn to perceive and interpret them.
 Pay attention to external impressions and to your inner voice.
 For example, be empathetic and develop a feeling for your counterpart.
 Observe your surroundings attentively.
 Vigilance refines your process of perception and thus also your gut feeling.

 When you are relaxed and comfortable, you can fully concentrate on your feelings and thus on your inner voice.
 So the next time you make an important gut decision, make your environment as comfortable as possible.
 Put yourself in the right frame of mind, possibly even with the help of a Meditationand make up your mind!

 6. change your environment

-Depending on where you relax best, it can also be useful to change your environment.
-Because a spatial change of perspective sometimes also leads to a mental one.
+Depending on where you relax best, it may also make sense to change your environment.
+Because a spatial Change of perspective sometimes leads also a mental one.
 Try it out and simply change your environment for a short time before the next important decision.

 7. practice in everyday life

 As with everything in life, practice makes perfect.
 Train your intuition in everyday life, make many small gut decisions and gain confidence.
 The better you learn to assess other people and situations, the easier it will be for you to make future decisions.
 And little by little you will notice that making decisions can even be fun.
 We wish you good luck!

 You can learn to rely more on your intuition and to act accordingly.
 First and foremost, you must ask yourself honestly why you don't trust yourself.
 Coaching can help you gain clarity: Who was instrumental in your childhood in making sure you had to obey?
 That your opinion was not relevant or asked for, that you did not feel seen?
 Perhaps you rarely had the opportunity to decide for yourself and everything was always taken away from you.